MichealHamoud/email-egex/Email_regex-tutorial.md

 These character escapes allow you to match specific characters as literal characters within the regular expression, overriding their special meanings.
 They are denoted by a backslash `(\)` followed by the character that needs to be escaped.

 ### Example
-Examples of valid email address as per Regex pattern

-john.doe@example.com
+1. john.doe@example.com
-mary.saunders_123@example.com
+2. mary.saunders_123@example.com

 Examples of invalid email addresses

-John.doe@example.com (as Username cannot have an uppercase alphabet) john*doe@example.con (as Username cannot have a non-alphanumeric character other than underscore, dash and dot ) john.doe@example_123.co (as Domain name cannot have an underscore) john.doe@example.c (as Domain extension should have min 2 alphabets) john.doe@example.com123 (as Domain extension cannot have non alphabet)
+1. John.doe@example.com (as Username cannot have an uppercase alphabet)
+2. john*doe@example.con (as Username cannot have a non-alphanumeric character other than underscore, dash and dot )
+3. john.doe@example_123.co (as Domain name cannot have an underscore)
+4. john.doe@example.c (as Domain extension should have min 2 alphabets)
+5. john.doe@example.com123 (as Domain extension cannot have non alphabet)

 ## Author